ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

 lists of countries, states, time zones, age ranges, genders -- basically any pre-defined, fixed-set options lists.

+_This article is one of the 'DropDownList series' articles that should help you in dealing with DropDownList / SelectList / SelectListItem related problems.
+Check out other DropDownList articles
+here_:

+- [Using simple DropDownLists in ASP.NET MVC][7]
+- [ASP.NET.MVC DropDownLists with enums][8]
+- [How to select a default value in DropDownList from a database][9]

 Also, check out my previous articles on [how DropDownListFor works, how to get the selected value in your controller and how to make sure the selected value is rendered back][1], as well as [how to use enums in the drop down lists][2] in a humane, non-cryptic way.